 The PJM Energy Markets consists of two markets, a Day-ahead market and a Real-time balancing market.
 The Day-ahead Market is a forward market in which hourly clearing prices are calculated for each hour of the next operating day based on generation offers, demand bids, Increment offers, Decrement bids and bilateral transaction schedules submitted into the Day-ahead Market.
 The balancing market is the real-time energy market in which the clearing prices are calculated every five minutes based on the actual system operations security-constrained economic dispatch.
-Separate accounting settlements are performed for each market, the Day-ahead Market settlement is based on scheduled hourly quantities and on day-ahead hourly prices, the balancing settlement is based on actual hourly (integrated) quantity deviations from day-ahead scheduled quantities and on real-time prices integrated over the hour.
+Separate accounting settlements are performed for each market, the Day-ahead Market settlement is calculated for each Day-ahead Settlement Interval (hourly interval) based on scheduled hourly quantities and on day-ahead hourly prices.
+The balancing settlement is calculated for each Real Time Settlement Interval (five minute interval) based on actual five minute Revenue Data for Settlement MW quantity deviations from day-ahead scheduled quantities and on the applicable real-time prices.
 The day-ahead price calculations and the balancing (real-time) price calculations are based on the concept of Locational Marginal Pricing.

-The Day-ahead Market enables participants to purchase and sell energy at binding Dayahead Locational Marginal Prices (LMPs).
-The components of Day-ahead hourly LMPs are the Day-ahead System Energy Price, Day-ahead Congestion Price, and the Day-ahead Loss Price.
+The Day-ahead Market enables participants to purchase and sell energy at binding Day-ahead Locational Marginal Prices (LMPs).
+The components of Day-ahead hourly LMPs are the Dayahead System Energy Price, Day-ahead Congestion Price, and the Day-ahead Loss Price.
 It also allows transmission customers to schedule bilateral transactions at binding Day-ahead congestion charges based on the differences in the Congestion Prices between the transaction source and sink.
 Load Serving Entities (LSEs) may submit hourly demand schedules, including any price sensitive demand, for the amount of demand that they wish to lock-in at Day-ahead prices.
-Any generator that is a PJM generation capacity resource that has an RPM Resource Commitment must submit a bid schedule into the Dayahead Market even if it is self-scheduled or unavailable due to outage.
+Any generator that is a PJM generation capacity resource that has an RPM Resource Commitment must submit a bid schedule into the Day-ahead Market even if it is self-scheduled or unavailable due to outage.
 Other generators have the option to bid into the Day-ahead Market.
-Transmission customers may submit fixed, dispatchable or 'up to' congestion bid bilateral transaction schedules into the Davahead Market and may specify whether they are willing to pay congestion charges or wish to be curtailed if congestion occurs in the Real-time Market.
+Transmission customers may submit fixed, dispatchable or 'up to' congestion bid bilateral transaction schedules into the Day-ahead Market and may specify whether they are willing to pay congestion charges or wish to be curtailed if congestion occurs in the Real-time Market.
 Curtailment Service Providers (CSPs) may submit demand reduction bids.
 All spot purchases and sales in the Day-ahead Market are settled at the Day-ahead prices.
 Congestion that results from the Day-ahead sales and purchases of energy is settled at the Day-ahead Congestion Price component of LMP.
 Transmission losses that result from the Day-ahead sales and purchases of energy are settled at the Day-ahead Loss Price component of LMP.
 After the daily quote period closes, PJM will calculate the Day-ahead schedule based on the bids, offers and schedules submitted, using the scheduling programs described in Section 2 of this manual, based on least-cost, security constrained resource commitment and dispatch for each hour of the next operating day.
-The Day-ahead scheduling process will incorporate PJM reliability requirements and reserve obligations into the analysis.
-The resulting Day-ahead hourly schedules and Day-ahead LMPs represent binding financial commitments to the market participants.
-Financial Transmission Rights (FTRs) are accounted for at the Day-ahead Congestion Price component of LMP values (see the PJM Manual for Financial Transmission Rights (M-06)).
+The Day-ahead scheduling process will incorporate

+PJM reliability requirements and reserve obligations into the analysis.
+The resulting Dayahead hourly schedules and Day-ahead LMPs represent binding financial commitments to the market participants.
+Financial Transmission Rights (FTRs) are accounted for at the Dayahead Congestion Price component of LMP values (see the manual 06: Financial Transmission Rights).